-Entering the Alcazar of Seville is a treat for the eyes: its beauty is more than a match for the other monuments and neighborhoods of Seville and although its name does not resonate as much as the Giralda or the Torre del Oro, the Alcazar is an obligatory stop on your trip.
+Entering the Alcazar of Seville is a treat for the eyes: its beauty is more than equal to the rest of monuments and neighborhoods of Seville and although its name does not resonate as much as the Giralda or the Torre del Oro, the Alcazar is a must on your trip.

-1. How to visit the Alcazar of Seville
+What types of tickets are available to visit the Alcazar of Seville?

-The visit to the Alcazar is one of the must-sees in Seville and it is common to find combined tickets to access the Alcazar and take a guided tour or some other activity, such as visiting the Cathedral.
+The visit to the Alcazar is one of the must-sees in Seville and it is common to find combined tickets to access the Alcazar and take a guided tour or some other activity, such as visiting the Cathedral or the Giralda.

 What this tour consists of